 “The challenge we all face is how to maintain the benefits of breadth, diverse experience, interdisciplinary thinking, and delayed concentration in a world that increasingly incentivizes, even demands, hyperspecialization”

 ― David Epstein, Range: How Generalists Triumph in a Specialized World

-We also recognize our world does not provide equal access to education resources.
-In our model (and as described in note [iii]), the normal distribution is an “upper bound” of people possibly reaching mastery.
+We also recognize our world does not provide equal access to educational resources.
+In our model (and as described in note [iv]), the normal distribution is an “upper bound” of people possibly reaching mastery.
 The world will be a better place when we can martial all of humanity's greatest resources…. the mastery potential found in each of our brains.

 [i] Hulett, An example of the Stoic's Arbitrage - how our work enables kindness to others, The Curiosity Vine, 2021

 Hulett, Fight Entropy: The practical physics of time, The Curiosity Vine, 2021 These articles provide background for how reducing entropy is the purpose of our work.